trolldbois/python-haystack/README.md

 - 'mappings' file containing memory mappings metadata.  ( mappings )

 Or you can write a `haystack.abc.IMemoryMapping` implementation for your favorite format.

-There is already a beta volatility & rekall support in `haystack.mappings.vol` And there is a volatility-to-haystack process dump in `haystack.mappings.vol2map`
+Otherwise, if you already have a system memory dump from Volatility or Rekall, you can use the `haystack-rekall-xxx` or `haystack-volatility-xxx` families of entry points to extract a specific process memory into a file.

 Verifying Windows Heap attributes:
 ==================================

-The tool `haystack-find-heap.py` allows to show details on Windows HEAP.
+The script `haystack-find-heap.py` allows to show details on Windows HEAP.
 It should support:

 - Windows XP 32 bits